cgeoga/Vecchia.jl/README.md

 This package offers a flexible and optimized framework for fitting parametric Gaussian process models to large datasets using the linear-cost [*Vecchia approximation*](https://en.wikipedia.org/wiki/Vecchia_approximation).
-This library offers several features that set it apart from others in the space:
+This library offers several **unique** features that set it apart from others in the
+space:
 - Because it is written in Julia, you can provide any covariance function you want (as opposed to being restricted to a list of pre-implemented models).
 - If autodiff works on your kernel function, it will work for the approximation